trendmicro-frontend/styled-ui/CONTRIBUTING.md

 restrictions:

 * Please **do not** use the issue tracker for personal support requests.
-  [Slack](https://trendmicro-frontend.slack.com/archives/C01R2AQR6TH) are better places to get help.
+  [Slack](https://trendmicro-frontend.slack.com/archives/C01R2AQR6TH) is better places to get help.

 * Please **do not** derail or troll issues.
 Keep the discussion on topic and respect the opinions of others.